-In Implementation of TF-CBT at Norwegian Child and Adolescents’ Mental Health Clinics 2018-2021, the aim is to maintain the treatment capacity of TF-CBT at these clinics, and to implement TF-CBT at the remaining clinics so that all children and adolescents who are struggling with PTSD can receive evidence-based treatment for their symptoms.
-The project will focus on ensuring sustainment of the method through thorough training, guidance and follow-up of TF-CBT therapists.
+In Implementation of TF-CBT at Norwegian Child and Adolescents’ Mental Health Clinics 2018-2021, the aim is to maintain the treatment capacity of TF-CBT at these clinics, and to implement TF-CBT at the remaining clinics so that all children and adolescents who are struggling with posttraumatic stress can receive evidence-based treatment for their symptoms.
+From 2020, the Child Advocacy Centers will implement TF-CBT to make sure that we reach children in need for trauma focused treatment who do not receive services elsewhere.
+The implementation have a particular focus on ensuring sustainment of the method through thorough training, guidance and follow-up of TF-CBT therapists.

-In line with the research literature, our experiences indicate that leadership support and organizational planning are important for the use of TF-CBT at the clinics.
-In the continuation of implementing TF-CBT we will therefore implement and test an empirical and theoretical supported model for implementation leadership.
+In line with the research literature, our experiences indicate that leadership support and organizational planning are important for sustained use of TF-CBT with fidelity.
+We implement and test an empirical and theoretical supported model for implementation leadership.
 The aim of the research is to investigate whether the inclusion of the Leadership and Organizational Change for Implementation (LOCI) will result in changes in implementation climate and the clinic’s ability to provide TF-CBT to children in need for trauma focused treatment.

 The project will use a stepped wedge design to investigate the effectiveness of LOCI in supporting the implementation of TF-CBT.
 Questionnaires will be used to collect data from therapists and leaders at baseline and after 4, 8, 12, and 16 months.
 In addition, client data will be collected throughout the study period.

 Questions about the project can be addressed to:

 Implementation of TF-CBT in Norwegian child and adolescent mental health services